Juized/raspiblitz/WORKSHOP.md

 * [Prepare SD cards with latest RaspiBlitz image](WORKSHOP.md#prepare-sd-cards-with-latest-raspiblitz-image)
 * [Setup Workshop Environment](WORKSHOP.md#setup-workshop-environment)

-Variation: If you dont have a big bugdet to prefinance the part shoppings or people have already hardware they want to bring to can just buy the HDDs and SD cards and prepare them to run this scenario.
+Variation: If you dont have a big bugdet to prefinance the parts or people already have hardware they want to bring to can just buy the HDDs and SD cards and prepare them to run this scenario.

 ## C) Bring your own Hardware